-Autumnal attraction to man-made lighting causes heavy mortality in fledgling Hawaiian seabirds: Newell's shearwater (Puffinus auricularis newelli), dark-rumped petrel (Pterodroma phaeopygia sandwichensis), and band-rumpted storm-petrel (Oceanodroma castro).
-These threatened, endangered and rare species (respectively) approach and circle lights on their first flight from mountain nesting colonies on the island of Kauai to the sea.
-Lights of the largest resort were shielded to prevent upward radiation on alternate nights during 2 fledgling seasons.
+Autumnal attraction to man-made lighting causes heavy mortality in fledgling Hawaiian seabirds: Newell's Shearwater (Puffinus auricularis newelli), Dark-rumped Petrel (Pterodroma phaeopygia sandwichensis), and Band-rumped Storm-Petrel (Oceanodroma castro).
+These threatened, endangered, and rare species (respectively) approach and circle lights on their first flight from mountain nesting colonies on the island of Kauai to the sea.
+We shielded lights of the largest resort to prevent upward radiation on alternate nights during two fledgling seasons.
 Shielding decreased attraction by nearly 40%.
 Most attraction occurred 1-4 h after sunset.
 Full moon dramatically decreased attraction, a phenomenon that has both theoretical and management implications.

 |Title||Light attraction in endangered procellariiform birds: Reduction by shielding upward radiation|

 |Series title||The Auk|

 |Publisher||American Ornithological Society|